4th Annual CDT Hiker Hoopla - September 16, 2015

 Join us for a celebration of the Continental Divide Trail

-Afoot on the CDT, Around MWA, Exploring Montana
+On the Trail, Around MWA, Exploring Montana

 2016 Hiker Hoopla - Friday, September 16th at Summit Mountain Lodge

 Stay tuned for more details...we are behind schedule on party planning at the moment as we kick off our trail projects.
 Thank you for your patience, however, take a look at last year's announcement below to get a taste for what we do and our trail celebration.
 Here's the hikers, trail partners and amazing volunteers that make it all happen!
 Our 2016 celebration is planned for Friday, September 16th so mark your calenders.
 We'll be sending you a letter in the mail in early September, as well.
 Here are pics from the good times last year.
 See you in the fall!

 We'll also be asking for RSVPs on our CDT Montana Facebook page.
 LIKE US and stay tuned for more details.
 Hike on and be safe this summer!

 These are just some of the monikers of this year's thru-hikers on the Continental Divide Trail, many of whom are just now finishing up their epic trek along the CDT.
 In the case of Scatman, we have no idea how he earned that name and don't want to know, either.
 Whatever their monikers are, these folks are amazing in our book, and we're throwing them a party.

 So what's a thru-hiker anyway?
 Well, the term refers to hiking a long-distance trail end-to-end.
 Most CDT thru-hikers begin in New Mexico, walk through Colorado, Wyoming, Idaho and then end in Montana at the Canadian border.
 No matter how you do it, the CDT is one of the more rugged and more challenging trails that long distance hikers take on.
 Check out the trail journals from some 2015 CDT hikers here and get to know the Warrior Hike soldiers that will also be celebrating with us.